Hydrate and care for plants in your absence

 Fill the watering can or tub with water.

-Place one end of the cloth into the water.
+Place one end of the cut strips of cloth into the water.

-Place the other end of the cloth either onto the compost or through a hole in the bottom of the plant pot, making sure that at least a few centimetres are touching the compost.
+Place the other end of the cloth either onto the soil or through a hole in the bottom of the plant pot, making sure that at least a few centimetres are touching the soil.

 Beds and borders